December 31st

 You will reap what you sow!

-If one has performed virtuous deeds in the past, the fruits of those deeds will come to his rescue in times of trouble. karma is like a bank.
+If one has performed virtuous deeds in the past, the fruits of those deeds will come to his rescue in times of trouble.
+Karma is like a bank.
 If we have a positive balance, we can withdraw cash in times of need.
 But if it is marked in red with a negative balance, there is no chance of getting any returns from that account.
+The law of Karma is also called the law of cause and effect—action and reaction.

-When a person is facing any calamity, whether it be natural or man-made, he will not have to worry about coming out of the situation.
+When a person with good Karma faces calamity, be it natural or man-made, he won't have to worry about coming out of the situation.
 His prior deeds of virtue will bring him out unscathed at the end of the tunnel.

 Keep the faith and do good to others!